Crocmagnon/fatcontext/README.md

 # fatcontext

-`fatcontext` is a Go linter which detects potential fat contexts in loops.
+`fatcontext` is a Go linter which detects potential fat contexts in loops or function literals.
 They can lead to performance issues, as documented here: https://gabnotes.org/fat-contexts/

 ## Installation / usage